matuteiglesias/journal/content/Dev/2023-04-25_Developed_memory_management_tools_for_Python.md

 ### Pending Tasks
 - Submit code for evaluation to complete the review process.
-- Further explore and integrate VS Code extensions for memory optimization.
+- Further explore and integrate VS Code extensions for memory [[optimization]].